codeclimate/codeclimate-rubocop/config/contents/style/ip_addresses.md

-This cop checks for hardcoded IP addresses, which can make code brittle.
+Checks for hardcoded IP addresses, which can make code brittle.
 IP addresses are likely to need to be changed when code is deployed to a different server or environment, which may break a deployment if forgotten.
 Prefer setting IP addresses in ENV or